kyratrades/kyratrades.github.io/docs/wants.md

 - The Phantom of the Opera - Broadway - April, 1988 `cannot load from the DVD menu AND missing the last VOB`

-- The Phantom of the Opera - Broadway - October 7, 2003`cannot load from the DVD menu`
+- The Phantom of the Opera - Broadway - October 7, 2003 `cannot load from the DVD menu`

 - The Phantom of the Opera - Third National Tour - January 5, 2006 `VLC stops responding whenever attempting to load the folder`

 - The Pirate Queen - Broadway - March 24, 2007 (Preview) `missing VTS_06_1.VOB and VTS_07_1.VOB`

+- Something Rotten! - Broadway - June 20, 2016 \| SJ Bernly `looking for the original 2 DVD release`

 - Spider-Man: Turn Off The Dark - Broadway - October 14, 2012 `doesn't work when loaded into VLC as a DVD`